BICEP/Keck XXI: Constraints on Early-Universe Parity Violation from Multipole-Dependent Birefringence: Pipeline Validation

-We fix the axion-photon coupling $g = 0$ and set all foreground amplitudes to zero so that all the multipole-dependence is captured by the step-function.
-We use only the $EB$ cross-spectra in the data vector and fit for the four BK per-band polarization rotation angle parameters $\alpha_\nu$ and the step amplitude $\Delta\beta_{\ell_b}$.
-The multipole breakpoints $\ell_b = 265, 300, 335, 370, 405$ correspond approximately to the band edges near the second peak of the $EE$ spectrum.
+We fix the axion-photon coupling $g = 0$ and set all foreground amplitudes to zero so that all the multipole dependence is captured by the step function.
+We use only the $EB$ cross spectra in the data vector and fit for the four BK per-band polarization rotation angle parameters $\alpha_\nu$ and the step amplitude $\Delta\beta_{\ell_b}$.
+The selected multipole breakpoints ($\ell_b = 265, 300, 335, 370, 405$) correspond approximately to the band edges near the second peak of the $EE$ spectrum.

-Low values of $\ell_b$ may not capture the EDE-induced signal concentrated near the $EE$ peak, while high values reduce constraining power due to fewer high-$\ell$ bandpowers.
-The selected values strike a balance between these effects while leaving room for signals induced by models other than our specific EDE parameter set.
+{ We restrict our analysis to the $\ell_b \in [265, 405]$ range because it represents the specific regime rigorously validated by our current simulations.
+Breakpoints in the off-peak regime below $\ell_b = 265$ lead to smaller signal amplitudes for the low-multipole bins, so the estimator becomes susceptible to uncharacterized systematics such as unconstrained dust foregrounds.
+Conversely, breakpoints above $\ell_b = 405$ reduce constraining power due to fewer high-$\ell$ band powers.
+The selected values strike a balance between statistical sensitivity and methodological robustness. }

 For each $\ell_b$, we run MCMC chains on all 499 realizations in both simulation sets, using a convergence criterion of $R-1 < 0.03$.
 From each realization's marginalized 1D posterior, we extract the mean value of $\Delta\beta_{\ell_b}$ to serve as a single estimate.
 We then treat these 499 individual estimates as a new distribution to validate the estimator's performance.
 As shown in Table~\ref{tab:ldiff_peaks}, the ensemble average and 68\% credible interval of these 499 estimates are consistent with the null result in the \texttt{baseline} simulations; the recovered $\Delta\beta_{\ell_b}$ values are consistent with zero across all breakpoints, as expected.
-In contrast, for the \texttt{EDE} simulations, the distribution of recovered $\Delta\beta_{\ell_b}$ exhibits a $1-2\sigma$ level shift, consistent with the $\ell$-dependent signal predicted by the EDE model (Figure~\ref{fig:step_function_demo}).
+In contrast, for the \texttt{EDE} simulations, the distribution of recovered $\Delta\beta_{\ell_b}$ exhibits a $1-2\sigma$ level shift, consistent with the $\ell$-dependent signal predicted by the EDE model (Fig.~\ref{fig:step_function_demo}).

-The mean values and $68\%$ credible intervals across all tested $\ell_b$ are summarized in Table~\ref{tab:ldiff_peaks} and plotted in Figure~\ref{fig:ldiff_plot} for comparison.
-We find that the 68\% credible interval on $\Delta\beta_{\ell_b}$ is between $0.1^\circ$--$0.2^\circ$ over the angular scale to which we are sensitive.
-These validation results are within our expectations and demonstrate our sensitivity to multipole-dependence.
+The mean values and $68\%$ credible intervals across all tested $\ell_b$ are summarized in Table~\ref{tab:ldiff_peaks} and plotted in Fig.~\ref{fig:ldiff_plot} for comparison.
+We find that the 68\% credible interval on $\Delta\beta_{\ell_b}$ is between $0.1^\circ$-$0.2^\circ$ over the angular scale to which we are sensitive.
+These validation results are within our expectations and demonstrate our sensitivity to multipole dependence.